esfick/Mock-Database-System/Readme.md

 Types supported so far: int, double, boolean, char (max 255)

+Init list in table creation is inside parens delineated by commas.
+Each substring in list is in format [fieldname][field type] with additional options pkey (make primary key), !null (make not nullable), and unique (require unique values)

 To do:
 - Add more types
 - Add more commands inc. SQL
-- Add mysql style table initialization
+- Expand mysql style table initialization
 - Be able to create table values
 - Change back to cin
 - Saving and loading